openvswitch/ovs/FAQ.md

    that's correct, then trace the path of the response packet back to the origin.

+   The open source tool called "plotnetcfg" can help to understand the relationship between the networking devices on a single host.

    Usually a simple ICMP echo request and reply ("ping") packet is good enough.
 Start by initiating an ongoing "ping" from the origin host to a remote host.
 If you are tracking down a connectivity